-Project Responsible Party What is the status? (e.g., In Progress, No Progress, Ongoing - ion, should the action be ere is still a need, this is still y)?
+Project Responsible Party What is the status? (e.g., In Progress, No Progress, Ongoing ion, should the action be ere is still a need, this is still y)?
 Project # Capability, or Completed) If in progress or completed, please describe the funding source, cost and who is implementing.
 Yes/No If Yes, please describe the original problem (i.e., hazard, location, historic losses) If Yes, identify the responsible department/person to implement the project.
-T. Riverside - 11 Require new developments to provide mitigation to ensure that the cumulative rate of peak runoff is maintained at pre-development levels Municipality Ongoing Capability No - - T. Riverside - 12 Coordinate with the facility manager at the Riverside American Legion Post No. 146-WIC to support the mitigation of vulnerable structures via retrofit (e.g. elevation, flood-proofing) or relocation to protect structures from future damage.
+T. Riverside - 10 The Township will continue to promote and support non-structural flood hazard mitigation alternatives for at risk properties within the floodplain, including those that have been identified as Repetitive Loss (RL) and Severe Repetitive Loss (SRL), such as acquisition/relocation or elevation depending on feasibility.
+The parameters for this initiative would be funding, benefits versus cost, and willing participation of property owners Municipality In Progress Township is inquiring with identified homeowners.
+Yes Frequent flooding events have resulted in damages to residential properties.
+These properties have been repetitively flooded as documented by paid NFIP claims.
+The Township has 4 repetitive loss properties, but other properties may be impacted by flooding as well.
+Municipality T. Riverside - 11 Require new developments to provide mitigation to ensure that the cumulative rate of peak runoff is maintained at pre-development levels Municipality Ongoing Capability Township requirement.
+No - - T. Riverside - 12 Coordinate with the facility manager at the Riverside American Legion Post No. 146-WIC to support the mitigation of vulnerable structures via retrofit (e.g. elevation, flood-proofing) or relocation to protect structures from future damage.
 Phase 1: Identify most cost-effective mitigation option Phase 2: Work with facility manager to implement selected action based on available funding and local match ability.
-Municipality with support from American Legion No Progress Yes Flooding Flood T. Riverside - 13 Coordinate with the facilities manager at the PSE&G Substation to support the mitigation of vulnerable structures via retrofit (e.g. elevation, floodproofing) or relocation to protect structures from future damage.
-Phase 1: Identify most cost-effective mitigation option Phase 2: Work with facility manager to implement selected action based on available funding and local match ability.
-Municipality with support from PSE&G Substation operator Completed No - -
+Municipality with support from American Legion No Progress Communications with the Legion Post have not been made.
+Yes Critical facilities located in the floodplain are not only susceptible to flood damage but also create unnecessary complications for the municipality during an emergency event and post-disaster recovery.
+Municipality with support from American Legion